Mirantis/fuel-docs/pages/about-fuel/0030-how-it-works.rst

 How Fuel Works
 ==============

-Fuel works on a simple premise.
-Rather than installing each of the components that make up OpenStack directly, you instead use a configuration management system like Puppet to create scripts that can provide a configurable, reproducible, sharable installation process.

 In practice, Fuel works as follows:

 1. First, set up Fuel Master Node using the ISO.
 This process only needs to be completed once per installation.

-2. Next, discover your virtual or physical nodes and configure your OpenStack cluster using the Fuel UI.
+2. Next, power on your virtual or physical nodes to make them discoverable by Fuel Master Node and configure your OpenStack environment using the Fuel UI or CLI.

-3. Finally, deploy your OpenStack cluster on discovered nodes.
-Fuel will perform all deployment magic for you by applying pre-configured and pre-integrated Puppet manifests via Astute orchestration engine.
+3. Finally, deploy your OpenStack environment on discovered nodes.
+Fuel will perform all verification and deployment magic for you.

-Fuel is designed to enable you to maintain your cluster while giving you the flexibility to adapt it to your own configuration.
+Fuel is designed to enable you to maintain your environment while giving you the flexibility to adapt it to your own configuration.

 .. image:: /_images/how-it-works_svg.jpg